waste-of-kindergarten/xpython37-v0.1/python/Doc/library/codecs.rst

 This module defines base classes for standard Python codecs (encoders and decoders) and provides access to the internal Python codec registry, which manages the codec and error handling lookup process.
-Most standard codecs are :term:`text encodings <text encoding>`, which encode text to bytes (and decode bytes to text), but there are also codecs provided that encode text to text, and bytes to bytes.
-Custom codecs may encode and decode between arbitrary types, but some module features are restricted to be used specifically with :term:`text encodings <text encoding>` or with codecs that encode to :class:`bytes`.
+Most standard codecs are :term:`text encodings <text encoding>`, which encode text to bytes, but there are also codecs provided that encode text to text, and bytes to bytes.
+Custom codecs may encode and decode between arbitrary types, but some module features are restricted to use specifically with :term:`text encodings <text encoding>`, or with codecs that encode to :class:`bytes`.

 The module defines the following functions for encoding and decoding with